chongcher/websume/readme.md

 ### _Installation_

-1. Install Webstorm and NodeJS using the links above
+1. Install your preferred IDE as well as NodeJS using the links above
-2. Create a project folder, and remember the path to the folder
+2. Create a project folder, and remember the where you created the folder directory! _(Also known as the folder's __path__)_
 3. Open up your command prompt (terminal for mac users!) and type the following command `cd <folder>`, replacing `<folder>` with the path of the project folder you just created
-<br>_(or, you could press alt+f12 in Webstorm - it'll open an embedded terminal window set to the project folder!)_
+<br>_(or, you could press alt+f12 in Webstorm - this opens an embedded terminal window set to the project folder!)_
 4. Now, we are going to initialize the Node project.
 Run the following command in your command prompt: `npm init -f`
 <br>_(the `-f` flag creates the project with default settings!)_
-5. Next, we're going to install the libraries our websumé uses.
-Run the following command in your command prompt: `npm install --save react react-dom webpack html-webpack-plugin react-bootstrap`
+5. Next, we're going to install the libraries our websumé uses. _(Libraries are code that have been written by other people, and allows us to skip most of the boring stuff.)_ Run the following command in your command prompt: `npm install --save react react-dom webpack html-webpack-plugin react-bootstrap`
 <br> _(the --save flag ensures that the libraries are saved to your package.json file)_
 6. Last step!
 We'll be installing the libraries used to develop the websumé.
 Run the following command in your command prompt: `npm install --save-dev webpack-dev-server babel-loader babel-core babel-preset-es2015 babel-preset-react`
 <br> _(difference: you don't have to send the dev libraries to the person using the application)_